DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - Escaping user input makes dangerous characters less likely to be a problem.
             - Parameterized queries limit what can be sent in a query
             - Input validation adds another layer of protection by limiting what can be successfully input by a user.
     - 🔥Buffer Overflow: Occurs when a program writes more data to a buffer than it can hold, leading to adjacent memory locations being overwritten.
 The best protection against buffer overflow attacks is server-side input validation.
+This technique limits user input to approved ranges of values that fit within allocated buffers.
+        - Buffer overflows occur when an application does not validate input data length.
+They occur when 📝too much data is provided and the allocated memory space overflows.
+This generally causes the program to crash and, in some circumstances, the attacker can replace legitimate code execution with their own set of instructions.
-This technique limits user input to approved ranges of values that fit within allocated buffers. **Address space layout randomization (ASLR)** is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory.
+        - 👽**Address space layout randomization (ASLR)** is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory.
     - 🔥Broken Authentication and Session Management: Flaws in the authentication and session management functions that can be exploited to impersonate other users e.g Session ID exposure, weak password management.
     - 🔥Security Misconfiguration: Insecure default configurations, incomplete or ad-hoc configurations, open cloud storage, Improper enforcement of access control policies, misconfigured HTTP headers, and error messages containing sensitive information.
 Can lead to unauthorized access and data exposure.
     - 🔥Insecure Deserialization: Issues arising from the deserialization of untrusted data, which can lead to remote code execution, replay attacks, and injection attacks.
 Can lead to exploitation and manipulation of application logic.